National Treasury

 South African Reserve Bank (SARB)

-- issuing and destroying banknotes and coin;
+• issuing and destroying banknotes and coins;

 In terms of Section 32 of the SARB Act of 1989, the Bank publishes a monthly statement of its assets and liabilities and submits its annual report to Parliament.
+The Bank is therefore ultimately accountable to Parliament.

 Tax administration